ODIM-Project/ODIM/docs/README.md

 This guide contains sample request and response payloads.
 For information on response payload parameters, refer to [Redfish® Scalable Platforms API (Redfish) schema 2020.3](https://www.dmtf.org/sites/default/files/standards/documents/DSP0268_2020.3.pdf).

+**IMPORTANT:**
+The response codes and the JSON request and response parameters provided in this guide may vary for systems depending on the vendor, model, and firmware versions.

 **HTTP headers**

 Include the following HTTP headers: